T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

 other VMs in that network.
 You can use either VCenter or VirtualBox.
 After the Contractor VM is up and running, you can install more blueprints and plugins to do docker or other foundations.
-The requirement for the private network comes primarally from the setupWizzard's default configuration, if you feel comfortable with modifying the setupWizzard and the Apache Configurations, you can use blueprints and plugins for hosted providers such as AWS and Azure.
+The requirement for the private network comes primarally from the setupWizard's default configuration, if you feel comfortable with modifying the setupWizard and the Apache Configurations, you can use blueprints and plugins for hosted providers such as AWS and Azure.

-NOTE: setupWizzard is going to re-write some bind config files, so don't edit them until after the install is complete.
+NOTE: setupWizard is going to re-write some bind config files, so don't edit them until after the install is complete.

 Installing